UppASD/UppASD-manual/content/input.rst

   1 1 -0.500 -0.500 -0.500 1.359407144 0.866

 The first two entries indicate the sites, which corresponds to the types that one whishes to map, :math:`i` and :math:`j`.
 In this case as both atoms have the same type, one can indicate the interactions between atoms in site 1 and 2, as 1-1.
-An example on how to deal with more atom types in the unit cell will be presented afterwards.
+An example on how to deal with more atom types in the unit cell will be presented later in the manual.

 The third, fourth and fifth entries specify the interaction vector between the atoms and depending on choice of the maptype, it has different meaning.
 Using maptype 1, the vector is specified in Cartesian coordinates.
 If the SPR-KKR software is used, this corresponds to columns eight, nine and ten in the exchange parameter outfile.
 If instead maptype 2 is used, the coordination vector is specified in lattice coordinates and the first line in jfile modifies to::